Williamstown Wave Wash and Surge Study Project

 What is the Williamstown Wave, Wash and Surge Study?

-The purpose of the Study is to identify the cause of the ‘wave, wash and surge’ issues that have been anecdotally reported and recorded in the Williamstown maritime area by the local boating community and to prepare potential options for future mitigation.
+The purpose of the Study was to identify the cause of the ‘wave, wash and surge’ issues that have been anecdotally reported and recorded in the Williamstown maritime area by the local boating community and to prepare potential options for future mitigation.

 Funding to undertake the Study was provided through the Department of Transport and Planning (DTP) to Parks Victoria as the local port manager.